hat-open/hat-event/docs/server/index.rst

 Engine's method `register` enables registration of events to backend based on a list of register events.
 Entity who requests registration is identified by `Source` identifier which is used only during processing of events and is discarded once event is created.
-There are three types of sources that may register events on Engine:
+There are four types of sources that may register events on Engine:

 * ``EVENTER``